 Statue in Frederiksberg Kirkegård, Denmark – shot with using Schneider-Kreuznach 80mm F2.8 LS

 I made a test of the lenses I got, the Mamiya AF 80mm f2.8 [test photo here @f2.8] vs. Schneider-Kreuznach 80mm f2.8 LS [test photo here @f2.8].
 The Mamiya is cheaper, based on an older (but legendary) lens design.
-The Schneider-Kreuznach is newer, a bit more expensive but not much, and has leaf shutter in the lens (so good if you do flash photography).
+The Schneider-Kreuznach is newer, a bit more expensive but not much, a bit faster auto focus and has leaf shutter in the lens (so good if you do flash photography).
 I tested both lenses.
 Shooting the lenses at f11 doesn’t show any difference.
 Shooting wide open at f2.8 they are also both very good, the Mamiya is a great lens, but the Schneider-Kreuznach a tiny bit better.
 Center sharpness is good on both (maybe a hair better on the Schneider but you have to really pixel peep), but the corners are a lot sharper with the Schneider.
 But do you really need sharp corners when shooting wide open?
-Schneider lenses might be worth it for more modern high resolution digital backs, for the old Kodak back it’s probably not worth the small extra sharpness boost.
-So for lenses I recommend getting the Mamiya 645 AF lenses
+Schneider lenses might be worth it for more modern high resolution digital backs, for the old Kodak back it’s probably not worth the tiny amount of corner sharpness boost and bigger size.
+I recommend to get the Mamiya AF 80mm f2.8 to start with, might be the only lens you will ever need.

 Chinese Dragon Boat Festival in Copenhagen – Shot with using Schneider-Kreuznach 80mm F2.8 LS